 The Voidwalker is recommended for leveling, or for environments where you plan to use Grimoire of Sacrifice, but do not need the interrupt from Felhunter.
 Sacrificing a Voidwalker grants the Shadow Bulwark skill to the player, a defensive cooldown that provides increased survivability to the player.

-The Succubus does not really have any practical use, but deals roughly similar damage to the Imp and Felhunter, and can be used if you prefer the visuals or if you need a permanent 60% slow on a single target.
+The Succubus generally offers slightly higher damage than Imp or Felhunter, and can be used if you prefer the visuals, or need a permanent 50% slow on a single target.

 Havoc always copies spells to the target marked with the debuff, and therefore you always have to switch back to a new target after applying the debuff.
 For this reason, some players prefer the use of a mouseover macro to apply Havoc.

 Havoc only copies single target spells, and fortunately it also duplicates the Soul Shard generation of its beneficiaries.
 This means you can hold onto Conflagrate charges for some really quick Soul Shards while Havoc is active.

 How Does Channel Demonfire Work?

 Channel Demonfire always fires 15 missiles to random targets afflicted by Immolate.
 The implication of this is that you can control exactly what target(s) to hit by keeping only one active Immolate.
 If your goal is to use Channel Demonfire to deal maximum AoE splash damage, it is usually best to operate off a single Immolate applied to a central target.
 For 2-target or council style encounters, applying individual Immolates is typically preferred due to their ember generation and damage.